 Welcome to this week’s Real Estate Wrap with Leanne Pilkington, Managing Director of Laing+Simmons and President of the REINSW.

-Last week, 872 properties with a final clearance rate of 72.5 per cent.
+This weekend, we had 449 properties go to auction with a preliminary clearance rate of 89.1 per cent.
+Wow!

 Last week, 270 properties with a final clearance rate of 76.7 per cent, and same weekend last year, 384 properties and with a 77.6 per cent clearance.